sfeast/nft-market-contracts/README.md

 - market: this includes nft market functionality: list, cancel, buy + offer, withdraw, acceptOffer
 - payment: this is a small contract that is to be installed on the user's end as a mechanism to transfer payment to your contract.
 This is for security purposes.

 To use the market contract you must install it & then make deployments to it's entry points either from a client or contract.
-It works with the standard cep47 contract implemented by the Casper team here https://github.com/casper-ecosystem/casper-nft-cep47 so it expects that the cep47 contract it interacts with will have the various cep47 entry points following the cep47 standard.
+It works with standard cep47 contracts implemented by the Casper team here https://github.com/casper-ecosystem/casper-nft-cep47 so it expects that the cep47 contracts it interacts with will have the various cep47 entry points following the cep47 standard.

 See the Tests section below for easy installation & testing.